-But video can be time consuming, especially if you want it to look professional.
+But creating a video blog can be time consuming, especially if you want it to look professional.

 Did you know that over 70% of people in the US will have watched video online over the past month and 27% of them used a smartphone?
 (Forester Research)

-So here are 5 great tools to get your started.
+So, here are 5 great tools to get you started with video blogs.

 1. Use SocialCam on the Phone for capture and edit on the go

-With video you don’t have to always invest a lot of time in it.
+You don’t have to always invest a lot of time in creating videos.
 Sometimes it will make sense to spend time editing films at your PC but other times you may be able to record, edit and upload all from your mobile.

 For example, you are out at a conference and you do video interviews.
 Socialcam is a great application for taking and editing videos.